Statutory Audit Preparation and Coordination Support in 7 to 15 Working Days - Starting @ ₹9,999 Only

 A financial audit for a small or startup company typically takes 7 to 15 working days from document submission to final audit report delivery.
 The timeline depends on company size, transaction volume, record quality, and complexity.
 Companies with organized, audit-trail-compliant accounting records can expect faster completion within the lower end of the 7-day estimate.

 Yes, statutory audit is affordable for startups.
-IncorpX offers startup audit packages starting at ₹9,999, compared to the market range of ₹15,000 to ₹30,000 charged by traditional CA firms.
+IncorpX offers startup audit support packages starting at ₹9,999, compared to the market range of ₹15,000 to ₹30,000 charged by traditional audit firms.
 Every registered Private Limited Company requires mandatory statutory audit regardless of turnover, so startups should budget for this annual compliance cost from incorporation.

 Under Section 147 of the Companies Act, 2013, companies face fines from ₹25,000 to ₹5,00,000 for failing to complete statutory audit.
 Officers in default face imprisonment up to 1 year and fines from ₹10,000 to ₹1,00,000.
 Late filing of audited statements via Form AOC-4 attracts an additional penalty of ₹100 per day.

 Yes, GST at 18% applies to all professional audit services in India, including statutory audit and tax audit.
 For a package priced at ₹9,999, GST adds ₹1,800, making the total ₹11,799.
-CA firms registered under GST issue a tax invoice, and the GST paid qualifies as Input Tax Credit (ITC) for the audited company.
+Audit firms registered under GST issue a tax invoice, and the GST paid qualifies as Input Tax Credit (ITC) for the audited company.

 Statutory audit costs range from ₹9,999 to ₹49,999 depending on company size and transaction complexity.
 Tax audit under Section 44AB generally costs ₹5,000 to ₹25,000 as the scope is narrower, focused on tax compliance verification.
 IncorpX offers bundled pricing when both audits are needed, reducing combined cost by 15% to 20%.